-Community Support may not be provided at the same time that Respite, Day Habilitation, Small Group Employment, or Supported Employment services (when provided directly to the Participant) are provided.
+Community Support may not be provided at the same time that Respite, Day Habilitation, Transitional Work Services, or Supported Employment services (when provided directly to the Participant) are provided.

-Community Support may also not be provided on the same day the Participant is receiving Residential Habilitation Services when a Participant receives Residential Habilitation Services in a Community Home and the Participant is the only person receiving Residential Habilitation Services in the home.
-BSS, SSB, and Community Support may be furnished in a Participant's home and at other community locations, such as libraries or stores.
-BSS, SSB and Community Support may also be delivered in a hospital, when the Participant is hospitalized and as described below.
+Community Support may also not be provided on the same day the Participant is receiving Residential Habilitation Services when a Participant receives Residential Habilitation Services in a Community Home and the Participant is the only person receiving services in the home.